Chiu-xaH/Chiu-xaH/README-EN.md

 🤔 Daily : Maintaining my APP, researching innovations in logic, animations, etc., exploring the layering of APP architecture, optimizing APP performance, reinventing the wheel, exploring new libraries...

-🚀 Principle : As a developer, you must have inspiration.
-Deeply than extensively

 ✨ Future Dream : Engaged in Android-Application-Development; Hope to have ability to participate in the custom development of Android.

 ## Contribute